READ NEXT

 There are two ways to apply for a trade mark in the UK:

-- Directly to United Kingdom Intellectual Property Office (UKIPO)
+- Through the United Kingdom Intellectual Property Office (UKIPO)

 - Through the Madrid System.